 Cons – More limited resolution, shooting up to 1440p

 The snappily titled CM-2000 might be the most connected camera available.
 If there’s something electronic on your bike, the CM-2000 can probably connect to it.
 Yes, that includes your Di2.
 From your heart rate monitor to your cadence sensor, the CM-2000 can use the data produced from your peripherals to control when the camera starts recording, and for overlays in editing.
 For instance, you might want to record only the descents on your ride to save memory, so you can set the camera to start recording when your GPS registers that you’re moving above 40 kph; or, if it’s the epic climbs you want captured, set the camera to start recording when you drop down into the small ring.
 The possibilities are endless.
 With image stabilisation, waterproof casing and an aerodynamic design, the CM-2000 is definitely a camera worth looking at.
-It only records up to 1440p, but keep in mind that it’s almost half the price of the Hero 6 as well.
+It only records up to 1440p, but that said, it’s almost half the price of the Hero 6 as well.

 Shimano’s CM-2000 is perfect as a first action camera, or for someone who just wants to ‘set and forget’ and get on with the riding.